Bill-Costa/AliasCat.Server/README.md

 # AliasCat.Server

 Web Services machinery for AliasCat
-Version 0.00.00 (Initial Docs Only)
+**Current Status:** Version 0.00.00 (Initial Docs Only)

 ## Introduction ##

 AliasCat is a system for managing email aliases.
 The current version supports Sendmail format alaises.
-This project contains the code used to implement the web services component of AliasCat using RESTful API.
+This project contains the code used to implement the web services component of AliasCat using a RESTful API.

 ## License and Copyright ##